OceanDynamicsUConn/GroupManual/communication.md

 All group members should often communicate with Cesar and the group.
 For administrative stuff (paperwork to sign, remote work and vacation notifications, etc), you should email Cesar directly.
-For technical and scientific (technical python questions, interesting papers and scientific talks, etc) we should try our best to use the group's workspace on Microsoft Teams.
+For technical and scientific discussion (technical python questions, interesting papers and scientific talks, etc) we should try our best to use the group's workspace on Microsoft Teams.
 Among other things, Teams has the advantage of allowing us to easily share copy-and-paste ready bits of code among the group (we may also use Github